CankutCoskun/bannerweb-login/README.md

 # bannerweb-login Helper

-### An automation software with a simple gui developed in order to ease the course enrollment process at Sabanci University.<br>
+### An automation software with a simple gui to ease the course enrollment process at Sabanci University.<br>
 You may refer https://cankutcoskun.github.io/bannerweb-login/<br><br> Problem definition: <br>At the beginning of every semester students must enroll chosen courses via enrollment system of Sabanci University (BannerWeb).
 System becomes overcrowded rapidly an do not response all clients simultaneously.
 <br><br>Solution:<br>